Skip to Content

 • Wash the scallops and dry on some kitchen paper.
 Season both sides with salt and pepper.

 • Heat a large non-stick frying pan to a high temperature and add the oil.
 Place the scallops into a pan and allow them to cook for 2 minutes before flipping them over and cooking for a further minute on the other side.
-Do not move them around the pan, you want the scallops to colour on each side.
-Remove the scallops from the pan to avoid over cooking.

 Notes

-If you want to add a little extra flavour to the dish you can do this by adding some fresh herbs.
+Fresh herbs – If you want to add a little extra flavour to the dish you can do this by adding some fresh herbs.
 Either add some fresh mint to the pea puree or alternatively add some chopped fresh tarragon or parsley to the butter sauce.
 Both work really well with fish.

 Nutrition Facts